Advanced Practice Clinician Fellowship

 To transform trainees into demonstrably high quality and capable advanced practice clinicians who will be lifelong providers of quality evidence-based care; work to improve the health of the people of our region, and work effectively and collegially with other providers to these same ends

 Who is eligible?

 A nurse practitioner within 18 months after graduation from an accredited NP program may apply for the North Mississippi Medical Center Advanced Practice Clinician (APC) Fellowship.
 The individual must be certified as an NP by AANP or ANCC and licensed by the state of Mississippi as an APRN to begin the Fellowship.

 When does the Fellowship start?

 The Fellowship is directed toward primary care and includes a series of clinical rotations and didactic sessions that enhance knowledge, skills and confidence.
-The Fellowship allows for direct supervision for the hours mandated by the Mississippi Board of Nursing for nurse practitioners.

 Job Description and Benefits